ThatAsuri/WebsiteDomain-LinkExtract/README.md

-# WebsiteDomain-LinkExtract
+# Website and Domain references extractor
-This python scripts allow you to extract list all domains or links that a certain website refers to.
+These python scripts allow you to extract list all domains or links that a certain website refers to.

 ## Required python modules
 This script requires the following python modules: